john-science/john-science.github.io/_drafts/2016-12-31-eww-javascript-part-1.md

 #### Weak Typing / Lack of Static Typing

-Vanilla JavaScript is designed around a very weak typing system, with a complete lack of even optionally static typing.
+Vanilla JavaScript is designed around a very weak typing system, without even optionally static typing.
 Myself, I prefer static typing, and this is a pretty common complaint about JavaScript.
 But, in the end, it was a purposeful design choice for the language.
 I just can't muster any nerd rage about this one.

 ### To Be Continued